jaysoo/nx-react-book/manuscript/chapter3.md

 --frontend-project=bookstore
 ```

-The `--frontend-project` option will add proxy configuration to the `bookstore` application such that requests going to `/api/*` will be forwarded to the API
+The `--frontend-project` option will add a proxy configuration to the `bookstore` application such that requests going to `/api/*` will be forwarded to the API

-And just like our frontend application, we can use Nx to serve the API.
+Just like our frontend application, we can use Nx to serve the API.

 ```bash
 nx serve api
 ```

-When we open up `http://localhost:3333/api` we'll be greeted by a nice message.
+When we open up `http://localhost:3333/api` we'll be greeted by a friendly message.

 ```json